The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument

 \section{Conclusion}

-The aim of the preceding has been two-fold: to propose an argument substantially strengthening the conclusions of the Frauchiger-Renner argument, and to interpret the resulting picture in terms of a Rashomon effect---the impossibility of integrating multiple perspectives into a coherent whole---brought about be the limitation in information available about a system due to the existence of epistemic horizons.
+The aim of the preceding has been two-fold: to propose a novel Wigner's Friend-type setting substantially strengthening the conclusions of the Frauchiger-Renner argument, and to interpret the resulting picture in terms of a Rashomon effect---the impossibility of integrating multiple perspectives into a coherent whole---brought about by the limitation in information available about a system due to the existence of epistemic horizons.

 To this effect, it has been proposed that, rather than a failure of quantum mechanics to `consistently describe the use of itself', the apparent contradiction in Frauchiger-Renner-like arguments obtains only if we attempt to integrate these distinct narratives or perspectives into a single, overarching whole---and thus, highlights nothing but the impossibility of doing so.
 In a classical world, such a circumstance is psychological, owing to the unreliable nature of memory, or lacking factual accuracy of the narrative---there is always one true story, which inconsistent testimony merely recounts imperfectly.
-Frauchiger and Renner cast this in terms of their Assumption $C$, requiring that `a theory T [...] must allow any agent $A$ to promote the conclusions drawn by another agent $A'$ to his own conclusions' \cite{frauchiger2018quantum}.
+Frauchiger and Renner cast this in terms of their Assumption \textbf{C}, requiring that `a theory T [...] must allow any agent $\mathcal{A}$ to promote the conclusions drawn by another agent $\mathcal{A}^\prime$ to his own conclusions' \cite{frauchiger2018quantum}.

 But in the quantum world, things may not be so simple.
-If, as previously proposed \cite{szangolies2018epistemic,szangolies2020epi}, there exists a fundamental limit to the information available about any given system, then the sort of reasoning necessary to carry out the inferences involved in the Frauchiger-Renner argument by the involved parties runs afoul of this boundary: we cannot peak behind the epistemic horizon.
+If, as previously proposed \cite{szangolies2018epistemic,szangolies2020epi}, there exists a fundamental limit to the information available about any given system, then the sort of reasoning necessary to carry out the inferences involved in the Frauchiger-Renner argument by the involved parties runs afoul of this boundary: we cannot peek behind the epistemic horizon.